Bond v. Floyd

 Bond v.
-Floyd, 385 U.S. 116 (1966), was a United States Supreme Court case.
+Floyd, 385 U.S. 116 (1966), was a United States Supreme Court case in which the Court unanimously affirmed the First Amendment rights of state legislators and held that state legislators cannot lawfully limit a fellow legislator's right to express their views on local or national policy.

 Background

 Julian Bond, an African American, was elected to the Georgia House of Representatives in June 1965.
 Bond was a member of the Student Nonviolent Coordinating Committee (SNCC), which opposed the Vietnam War.
 After his election, during a news interview, Bond endorsed SNCC's views, stating that he did not support the war, and that, as a pacifist, he was opposed to all war.
 Members of the Georgia House of Representatives objected to Bond's statements, and petitioned to prohibit him from joining the House.
 A hearing was held, and Bond repeated his pacifist viewpoints, but maintained that he never urged draft-card burning or other law violations.
 The House committee voted to prohibit Bond from joining the House.

-Bond sued in federal court, but the District Court upheld the House, concluding that Bond's remarks exceeded criticism of national policy and that he could not in good faith take an oath to support the State and Federal Constitutions.
+Bond sued in federal court, but the United States District Court for the Northern District of Georgia upheld the House vote, with a three-judge panel concluding 2–1 that Bond's remarks exceeded criticism of national policy and that he could not in good faith take an oath to support the state and federal constitutions.
+Judges Lewis Render Morgan and Griffin Bell ruled against Bond, while Elbert Tuttle dissented.

 Bond appealed to the Supreme Court.